 The possession and use of mobile phones is STRICTLY PROHIBITED.
 If caught, the phone will be confiscated and will not be returned.
 Possession of mobile phones will lead to stringent disciplinary action including expulsion.

-Visitors are advised not to let any boy use their mobile phones, except their own ward, while on the campus, under any circumstances
+Visitors are advised not to let any boy use their mobile phones, except their own ward, while on the campus, under any circumstance

 17. Rest Hour